How Agent Orange Causes Colon Cancer

 Table of Contents

-If you served in the Vietnam War between January 9, 1962, and May 7, 1975, you may have been exposed to Agent Orange, a powerful defoliant used by the U.S. military to remove vegetation and destroy cover around bases.
+If you served in the Vietnam War between January 9, 1962, and May 7, 1975, you may have been exposed to Agent Orange, a dangerous herbicide used by the U.S. military.
+Exposure to this toxic chemical has been linked to various serious health issues, including cancers like colon cancer.

 What is Agent Orange and How Do You Get Exposed?